steamedhams42/LearnOpenGL/README.md

 # Only difference between this fork and upstream:
-I added glad/includes manually so it works with LearnOpenGL tutorial.
+I added glad files/includes manually so it works with LearnOpenGL tutorial.

 # GLFW CMake starter